kmcolli/acm-acs-rosa/README.md

 After you sign into the workshop, you will be presented a page like this.
 Click on the OpenShift Console link and log in with the kubeadmin credentials listed.

 ![ROSA Workshop](images/main/launch-mad-credentials.png)

+After you log into OpenShift, follow these instructions.

 [Multicluster Management with ACM](acm-multicluster-412.adoc)